1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ### 8.2.2 Simulating the Presence Function
 The function of the presence button is implemented with the special parameters 701 (circuit 1) and 1001 (circuit 2) and has to be executed as a SET-command.
 Therefore BSB-LAN needs write-access.
 These parameters (701 & 1001) can not be queried!

 With an active *automatic* heating mode one has to use `http://<ip-address>/S701=1` to change to the mode 'reduced' and `http://<ip-address>/S701=0` to the change to the mode 'comfort'.
-The setting is active until the next changement of the heating mode triggered by the time schedule occurs.
+The setting is active until the next changement of the heating mode occurs, which is triggered by the time schedule.

 ***Note: The function of the presence button is only available when the heater is in automatic mode!***